licg9999/transpile-webpack-plugin/README.md

 ```

 Besides, conditionally importing any not-yet-installed dependency causes the compile-time error of `Module not found` in webpack.
 As a result, either, you need to make sure the conditionally imported dependency installed.
 Or, use the [externals](https://webpack.js.org/configuration/externals/) to leave it untouched.

+**<a name="known-limit-03" href="#known-limit-03">03:</a> Can't import `.node` files directly.**

+By default, importing `.node` files causes the compile-time error of `Module parse failed` in webpack.
+Using [node-loader](http://github.com/webpack-contrib/node-loader) along with the plugin option [extentionMapping](#extentionmapping) as `{ '.node': '.js' }` might resolve some very basic cases but the node-loader itself doesn't handle paths well so it's not recommeneded.
+Instead, you may use the [externals](https://webpack.js.org/configuration/externals/) to leave the JS files that use the `.node` files untouched.

 ## Contributing